cosmos/sdk-tutorials/b9lab-content/3-main-concepts/17-bridges.md

 ### Key design components: trust in integrity

 The signing of fraudulent validator set updates and transaction batches meant for the Ethereum smart contract is punished on the Cosmos chain by slashing.
-If the Cosmos chain is trustworthy, you can trust the Gravity Bridge operated by it, as long as it is operated within certain parameters.
+If the Cosmos chain is trustworthy, you can trust the Gravity Bridge operated by it as long as it is operated within certain parameters.
 Bridges to Cosmos chains derive their trustworthiness from the degree of trust associated with the Cosmos chain to which they bridge.
 Peg-zone validators must maintain a trusted Ethereum node.
 This is mandatory.
 This removes all trust and game theory issues that usually arise when involving independent relayers.
 This once again dramatically simplifies the design.

 Verifying the votes of the validator set is the most expensive on-chain operation Gravity has to perform.
 Existing bridges incur more than double the gas costs for signature sets as small as eight signers.